cioos-siooc/explore-cioos/scheduler/README.md

 Run from this directory with:
 `python -m download_scheduler`

-To get started change sample.env to .env and fill out your connection info
+To get started change .env.sample to .env and fill out your connection info